 - the jury displayed a heightened emotional reaction to evidence, or

 There is no limit to how many “for cause challenges” may occur during a trial.

 - Peremptory challenges.
 A peremptory challenge allows an attorney to discharge a juror without stating the reason.
-The defense and prosecution are each entitled to four (4) peremptory challenges per trial occurring in alternating order.
-But if the defendant is facing life in prison or death, the limit is upped to eight (8) peremptory challenges each.
+You and the prosecution are each entitled to four (4) peremptory challenges per trial occurring in alternating order.
+Though if you are facing life in prison or death, the limit is upped to eight (8) peremptory challenges each.9

 - If one or two alternate jurors are impaneled, each side is allowed one extra peremptory challenge that may be used only towards a new juror.